Macy's Inc. (M) upgraded Issued by Wall Street Gurus

 Jefferies gave a rating of “Buy” to M, setting the target price at $40 in the report published on February 23rd of the current year.

-During the last 5 trading sessions, M rose by +7.97%, which changed the moving average for the period of 200-days by -21.07% in comparison to the 20-day moving average, which settled at $18.55.
-In addition, Macy’s Inc. saw -19.75% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, M fell by -5.64%, which changed the moving average for the period of 200-days by -21.84% in comparison to the 20-day moving average, which settled at $19.17.
+In addition, Macy’s Inc. saw -24.56% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading